Is a Job Considered An Extracurricular Activity?

 As a teenager, you are finally open to the option of having a job, but you may be wondering, is a job considered an extracurricular activity?

-A job is most definitely considered an extracurricular activity and would look great on your college application.
+A job, full-time, part-time, or freelance, is most definitely considered an extracurricular activity and would look great on your college application.
 It can showcase your interests and is a powerful indicator of your passions.

 Will a job look good on my college application?